PasLoin/Low-tech-Gardening-System/README.md

 # Low-tech-Gardening-System

-Urban gardening with Arduino and Low Tech materials
+Urban gardening with Arduino and Low Tech materials when possible

 work in progress

-Self rules assigned for this project :

-Only use Materials i have (basic Arduino componements) or materials that can be found easyly in DÉCHETS D‘ÉQUIPEMENTS ÉLECTRIQUES ET ÉLECTRONIQUES (DEEE)

 Update :